luizfelipemb/MitoEngine2D/README.md

-Simple 2D Game Engine using C++, SDL and ImGui
+Simple 2D Game Engine using C++, SDL and ImGui.
 Lua for scripting.